 Buttons are not only a simple fastening device, but can also be a great accessory to enhance the aesthetic of your garment.
 Choosing the right type of garment buttons that will fit both your aesthetic and functional needs can be difficult with all the different types and options available.
 So in this guide, we will discuss ten different factors you should consider before purchasing your buttons of choice.

 Buttons are often regarded as just small fastening device, and we often take it for granted.
 Actually, there are several different types of buttons, each with their own special features, qualities, and purposes.
-Two of the most common button types are the flat buttons and shank buttons, which are widely used in various types of garments.
-In this article, we will discuss the main differences between the two types, and several considerations you should have before purchase.

 If you’ve ever put on a pair of jeans, the chances are that you’ve probably noticed the tiny copper buttons around the jean’s pockets.
 These copper buttons are called rivet buttons, and you may not have given much thought to them until this point.
 But as it turns out, these buttons are a vital component in jeans and have a pretty interesting story of origin, as you are about to discover.